SlimJallouli/STM32_FleetProvisioning/README.md

 ](https://www.freertos.org/Documentation/03-Libraries/04-AWS-libraries/06-AWS-IoT-Fleet-Provisioning/03-Fleet-provisioning-demo):
 - It runs on STM32
 - Automate the process using scripts and CloudFormation to create the required AWS resources.
 This significantly reduces time and minimizes errors.
+- Devices are automatically register to a ThingGroup in AWS

 ## 2. Fleet Provisioning Flow
 >Note: This process is done only once and all the IoT devices can use the same firmware to connect to AWS without any further configuration.
 No other actions are needed on AWS side too.